 o for networks optimized for transport of packet data?

-o for WAN transport of emerging Optical Interworking Forum (OIF) flexible Ethernet (FlexE) over OTN for data centre connectivity and other applications?
+o for WAN transport of Optical Interworking Forum (OIF) flexible Ethernet (FlexE) over OTN for data centre connectivity and other applications?

  Clarification of generic OAM principles for circuit-switched networks.

  Clarification of generic OAM principles under interworking of different network technologies.
 This includes network interworking and service interworking scenarios.